obiwanjacobi/PedalPro-Studio/docs/manual/index.md

 The Preview shows the potential results of the selected paste operation.
 Each preset item is flagged if the original is changed.

-### `Move`
+### Device Preset Move

 The Move form allows you to reorder the presets in the PedalPro(Ex) device.

 Based on the selected presets it allows you to insert or swap them relative to a target preset.
 Again there is a preview to see the result of the operation.

+---

-## `Storage`
+## Storage

 Downloading here will load the storage banks from the file system of the PC.
 Note that this is automatically done at startup.